Cryptolens/cryptolens-python/README.md

 from cryptolens_python2 import *
 ```

-If you create a plugin for Autodesk Rivet or use IronPython 2.7.3 or earlier, please also add the line below right after the import:
+If you create a plugin for Autodesk Revit or use IronPython 2.7.3 or earlier, please also add the line below right after the import:

 ```
 HelperMethods.ironpython2730_legacy = True